-Students must bring the ID badges provided by the school and placed on the front corner of the desk, to assist invigilators in checking attendance.
-If students fail to bring their ID badge then a member of SLT, or the Examinations Manager, will confirm their identity prior to the start of the examination.
+- Students must bring the ID badges provided by the school and placed on the front corner of the desk, to assist invigilators in checking attendance.
+If students fail to bring their ID badge then Invigilators will use the Photobooks provided by the MIS and Data team.
+If a photo is not available then a member of SLT, or the Examinations Manager, will need to confirm their identity prior to the start of the examination. - External / Private candidates are required to bring photographic Identification with them for every examination.
+Failure to do so will mean the candidate will not be able to sit the examination.